 Today you can study with the likes of Harvard, Stanford, and MIT without donning a tweed coat—or even pants.
-Sites like Coursera and EdX offer access to hundreds of thousands of online classes from top universities.
+The best online learning sites, like Coursera and EdX, offer access to hundreds of thousands of online classes from top universities.
 Topics ranging from law to photography are offered, oftentimes free of charge, through easy-to-use online portals, further closing the gap between the sofa and the ivory tower.

 3. Work with a Personal Trainer